rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Secure your code

-Copilot can help you find security issues in your code and fix them.
+GitHub Copilot can help you find security issues in your code and fix them.
 It can also help you find bad practices in your code and fix them.
 Let's see how it works.

 Open the `album-api/Controllers/UnsecuredController.cs` file and type questions like these to the chat: